 - Previous service on the Academy Board or on an Academy or ACRP Committee is highly desirable

-- An annual report will submitted to the Board.
+- An annual report will be submitted to the Board.

-- The committee’s work will be aligned with the Strategic Plan.
-The staff liaison is responsible for providing the committee with an orientation.
+- The committee’s work will be aligned with the ACRP Strategic Plan.
+The staff liaisons are responsible for providing the committee with an orientation.

-- In addition to fulfilling the goals and objectives in the 2018 Charge, the Committee will review the scoring process for improvements in 2018 including the potential use of electronic scoring through the awards management software
+- In addition to fulfilling the goals and objectives in the Charge, the Committee will review the scoring process for improvements, including the potential use of electronic scoring through the awards management software

 - Continue practice of the joint promotion of nominations with ACRP’s Nominating Committee.